vleue/understanding-bevy/src/ecs/_index.md

 }

 // Because we're modifying the `directory` argument, we need to get the mutable version of it with `ResMut`
-// We find a Resource with the matching type
+// Bevy's ECS finds a Resource with the matching type fn place_denizens(mut directory: ResMut<HashMap::<Name, World>>){
-//
-fn place_denizens(mut directory: ResMut<HashMap::<Name, World>>){
-	directory.insert(Name("Alice".into()), World::Venus);
+	// .into() converts our string literal from &str to the required String directory.insert(Name("Alice".into()), World::Venus);
 	directory.insert(Name("Bevy".into()), World::Earth);
 	directory.insert(Name("Cart".into()), World::Mars);
 }

-// Commands queues up actions that should be performed to modify the World
+// The special `Commands` resource queues up actions that should be performed to modify the World
-// We only need to read from directory, so we can call it with `Res` instead fn spawn_denizens(commands: &mut Commands, directory: Res<HashMap::<Name, World>>){
+// We only need to read from the directory resource, so we can call it with `Res` instead fn spawn_denizens(commands: &mut Commands, directory: Res<HashMap::<Name, World>>){
 	// We need to use .clone and .into_iter rather than .iter here
 	// to satisfy the lifetime requirements of .spawn() for (name, world) in directory.clone().into_iter(){
 		if name == Name("Bevy".into()){
-			// .spawn creates new entities with the specified components commands.spawn((name, world));
+			// .spawn creates new entities with the specified components
+			// each tuple entry is a different component commands.spawn((name, world));
 		} else {
 			// Only Alice and Cart are Denizens, so Bevy will be excluded from our query filter in `say_hello`